xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

     #-#
     #-# In this example the XWiki user profile page name will be of the form MYDOMAIN-myuid
     # xwiki.authentication.trustedldap.userPageName=${domain}-${login}

+    #-# [Since 1.1]
+    #-# The list of uids for which login should also be searched as uid.
+    #-# Use this property as retro-ompatibility to support users created with authenticator older than 1.1 version.
+    #-# An alternative is to change the uid in all the existing users to make sure it contains complete remote user instead.
+    #-#
+    #-# In this example the authenticator will try to find existing users from domain MYDOMAIN with only the login as uid when it can't find one with the comple remote user:
+    # xwiki.authentication.trustedldap.testLoginFor=${login}@MYDOMAIN,${login}@ANOTHERDOMAIN

     #-# For other LDAP related configuration refer to standard LDAP authenticator documentation